 I did find an elf.
 Nora of Brisbane, Australia.

-'I was dropped off here for a very special mission,' she told me at a mall cafe.
+'I was dropped off here for a very special mission,' she

 And what mission was that?